Diversity Scholars Program

 - Build authentic long-term relationships with current graduate students and faculty through an ongoing mentorship program.

-The following expenses are covered by the Adler School of Professional Psychology: Airfare (or mileage reimbursement for those students driving to campus), lodging, meals, all required materials for workshop sessions, and all scheduled activities.
-The following expenses will not be covered: car rentals, shuttles, baggage fees, any additional costs resulting from missed flights, or expenses due to modifications to airfare after the initial ticket is secured, etc.
+The following expenses are covered by Adler University: Airfare (or mileage reimbursement for those students driving to campus), lodging, meals, all required materials for workshop sessions, and all scheduled activities.
+The following expenses will not be covered: car rentals, shuttles, baggage fees, any additional costs resulting from missed flights, or expenses due to modifications to airfare after the initial ticket is secured.

-The Adler School Diversity Scholar’s program is designed for individuals who:
+Adler University's Diversity Scholars program is designed for individuals who:

-- Are a member of a racial or ethnic group that is underrepresented in graduate education (African-American, American Indian, Alaskan Native, Hispanic/Latino, or Native Pacific Islander)
+- Are members of a racial or ethnic group that is underrepresented in graduate education (African American, American Indian, Alaskan Native, Asian, Hispanic/Latino, or Pacific Islander)

-- Are a U.S citizen or permanent resident currently enrolled in undergraduate coursework
+- Are U.S. citizens, permanent residents, or students with deferred action status and are currently enrolled in undergraduate coursework

 - Have completed a minimum of 45 semester credits (67.5 quarter credits)